 If you’re considering a set of timber windows for your home, you may be wondering which is the best wood for you.
-Accoya and hardwood are two fantastic options for timber windows, however they possess different qualities.
+Hardwood and Accoya windows are two fantastic options, but they possess different qualities.
 Understanding these qualities is important for determining which is the right option for you.

 Hardwoods are usually denser than softwoods and tend to provide higher levels of strength, weather resistance and durability.
 This means they’re ideal for external applications, including windows, as they undergo continuous weather exposure.
 They also require less maintenance than cheaper softwoods.
 However, they’re usually more expensive than softwoods because they grow at a slower rate and take longer to dry.